Full Agenda

 Recently, energy-efficient manufactured homes have gained popularity as an affordable housing solution in communities with high energy burdens.
 In this session, subject matter experts will discuss resources available as well as strategies for State Energy Offices to enhance energy efficiency opportunities for manufactured housing.

-Expanding the Affordability Toolbox: Energy-based Approaches to Easing Housing and Economic Challenges
+Expanding the Affordability Toolbox: Energy-based Approaches to Ease Housing and Economic Challenges

 What tools do State Energy Office have to address affordability?
 In the Summit's closing session, affordable housing practitioners and experts will share energy-focused strategies that ease household cost burdens and highlight opportunities at the state level for continued investment.